EbrahimSalem1/General-Shop-MobileAutomationProject/README.md

 ## Overveiw
 - Test Automation Project for General Shop Android App with Appium 2 written by Java and based on Maven and Cucumber by java
-- Using My Own Test Automation Engine as Testing Framework, Check Engine Details https://github.com/YehiaMetwally95/YehiaEngine
+- Using My Own Test Automation Engine as Testing Framework
 - Using TestNG as the Testing Framework
 - Using Page Object Model Design Pattern in writing Test script and Page actions
 - Auto Scrolling to the Target Element into view (Scroll into Screen or into Swiped Element)
 - Android UI Scrollable Class For very smooth and accurate swiping and without using Touch Actions of (x , y Coordinates).
 - Test Data Management such that store All Test data in Json Files and Retrieve the Updated Test Data of Products
 - Generating Very Detailed Allure Reports with All Scenario Steps
 - Perform Test Execution Locally On Real Android Mobile Devices